 Wine and Calories: The Bottom Line

 Just like all other aspects of calorie-counting, it's the portion size that really matters.
-Most nutrition charts have a caloric content that is based on a 4-ounce glass of wine (literally a half cup), yet most wine glasses are filled with 5 to 6 ounces of wine (called a standard pour), making a realistic glass of wine more like 125 to 150 calories per "real world" serving.
+Most nutrition charts have a caloric content that is based on a 5-ounce glass of wine (about a half cup).
+Most wine glasses are filled with 5 to 6 ounces of wine (called a standard pour), making a realistic glass of wine 125 to 150 calories per "real world" serving.
 It's easy to see how quickly you could add 300 calories to your daily intake with just a couple of glasses.
-For comparison, a 12-ounce bottle of regular Coke has 140 calories and a 12-ounce bottle of beer packs on 148 calories.
+For comparison, a 12-ounce bottle of regular Coke has 140 calories and a 12-ounce bottle of beer packs around 150 calories.

 Exact Calorie Counts

 For some, knowing that there are about 25 calories in an ounce of wine is just not enough.
-They want to know exactly how many calories are in their Merlot or sauvignon blanc.
-For those detailed dieters, there's the official USDA National Nutrient Database wine calorie count, broken out by wine varietals.
-This chart also lists the carbohydrates for each variety of wine.
+They want to know exactly how many calories are in their merlot or sauvignon blanc.
+For those detailed dieters, there's the official USDA FoodData Central wine calorie count, broken out by wine varietals.